nvdla/doc/doc/hw/v1/ias/programming_guide.rst

-Not all the use scenarios in :numref:`tab_sdp_supported_use_scenarios` are necessary to explain, we’ll discuss bias addition/batch-norm/element-wise operations below (other features are precision related which already covered by `Precision Programming`_):
+Not all the use scenarios in :numref:`tab_sdp_supported_use_scenarios` are necessary to explain, we’ll discuss bias addition/batch-norm/element-wise operations below (other features are precision related which already covered by `Precision Preservation`_):

 .. bias-addition-2: